leenathomas01/phase-aligned-inquiry/README.md

 This repository demonstrates PACI through a physics case study where a falsifiable hypothesis about emergent spacetime properties was rigorously tested and cleanly falsified.

 The protocol prevented premature interpretation, forced invariance testing, and enabled conceptual reclassification when the original claim failed.

 The case study exists only to show that PACI works under real epistemic pressure.

+The hypothesis failed.
+The data revealed something unrelated and arguably more interesting.
+That finding is documented separately in `case-study/07-what-the-wreckage-revealed.md` — not as a claim, but as a note preserved for anyone who finds it useful.

 ## What This Repository Contains